-Remove as much of the white mass as you can with your pool net.
+Remove as much of the white mold as you can with your pool net.
 When you remove it, shake it out into a trash bag.
-Don't put it on your lawn or on the ground around your pool, because some molds can infect lawn grasses.
+Don't put it onto your lawn or on the ground around your pool, because some molds can infect lawn grasses.

 Scrub your pool walls with a heavy-duty scrub brush.
-Even if you can't see any algae, mold or other bacteria, scrub around the walls of the pool as thoroughly as you can.
-Wear a protective mask and gloves when cleaning the pool, as you don't want to inhale or touch any mold spores or algae.
+Even if you can't see any mold there, scrub around the walls of the pool as thoroughly as you can.
+Pay special attention to shaded areas, such as behind pool ladders.
+Clean in and around your skimmer and return jets as well, and backwash your pool filter.

 Step 4 Shock the Pool